Je0Dev/C-Exercises_2/README.md

-# Some C exercises to learn some things
+# Some other C exercises to learn some things 🕹️#